pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/SLA Rules/sla_rules_creation.md

 # Creation of the SLA rule for DQ control on specific attributes of the selected assets

 Repeat the actions of the first SLA rule creation to setup the second DQ control.

+'Customer Asset Data fields DQ'
+'Data quality of the customer data attributes should be high'

 ![alt text](/Setup%20WKC%20demo%20environment/SLA%20Rules/images/sla-12.png)